jabalka/social-app/README.md

         Real Time notification = web sockets

 -ToDO

+`   *Giving some issue when assigning categories to a project when created so when to visualize the categories gives an empty array []

     * Create a Profile SidebarMenu with toggle to show Logout, Edit Profile etc.